August 2006 Tokyo blackout: Power restoration

 Some power transmission was restored at 8:37 am, 59 minutes after the power outage occurred.
 However, there was still a continued outage due to malfunction in some power distribution equipment.
 Thanks to power rerouting most areas received power at 10:44 am, four hours and six minutes after the initial power outage.

-The Koto power transmission line 78 was repaired at 0:54 on August 17, 2006.
+The Koto line 78 tower was repaired at 0:54 on August 17, 2006.